handsontable/hyperformula/docs/guide/cell-references.md

 ### Referencing named expressions

 You can reference [named expressions](./named-expressions.md) by their assigned names.
-For example, if you name the expression `=SUM(100+10)` as `MySum`, you can then use `MySum` instead of the expression itself.
+For example, if you name the expression `=SUM(100+10)` as `MySum`, you can then reference that expression by `MySum`.

-Named expressions work within scopes.
+A named expression works within a scope.
 You define the scope when creating a named expression:

 ```javascript
 // define for a local scope